akhi9661/bivariate_plot_py/README.md

 ## Installation

-To use the `bivariate_plot` function, you need to have Python and the required libraries installed.
+To use the function, you need to have Python and the required libraries installed.
 - Python 3.x
 - numpy
 - matplotlib